junkim100/JunRAG/README.md

 ### 2.4 Web UI Pipeline (Gradio Interface)

-The WebUI pipeline is optimized for web interfaces with pre-loaded models on dedicated GPUs.
+The WebUI uses the Sequential Decomposition Pipeline with a modern web interface.

 **Requirements:**
-- Exactly 8 GPUs required
-  - GPUs 0-3: Embedders (one per GPU)
-  - GPUs 4-7: Rerankers (one per GPU)
+- **GPUs**: Configurable (1-8 GPUs supported)
-- Models are pre-loaded at startup (no cold starts during queries)
+  - GPUs are split between retriever (embedders) and reranker
+  - For `tensor_parallel_size=8`: 4 GPUs for embedders, 4 GPUs for rerankers
+  - For `tensor_parallel_size=4`: 2 GPUs for embedders, 2 GPUs for rerankers
+  - Minimum: 1 GPU (will be split between retriever and reranker)
+- Models load automatically on first query

 **Start the Web UI:**